-“Single vision” means that the prescription in the lens is designed for one specific distance.
+“Single vision” eyeglasses are the type of eyeglass lenses where the lens is designed for one specific distance.
 Single vision commonly refers to ‘distance eyeglasses’ and ‘reading eyeglasses’.

 Reading glasses are used for closer distances such as reading a book, looking at a menu, cell phone, and sometimes a computer.
-In many cases, reading glasses will blur distance vision, and will need to be removed when looking far away.
-It is important to note that there is a difference between the magnifying reading glasses that are sold in a pharmacy or grocery store, and glasses with a prescription dispensed by an optometrist doctor.
+In many cases, the lenses in reading glasses will blur distance vision, so the eyeglasses will need to be removed when looking far away.
+It is important to note that there is a difference between the magnifying reading glasses that are sold in a pharmacy or grocery store, and reading glasses with a prescription dispensed by an optometrist or eye doctor.

-As opposed to single vision glasses, multifocal eyeglasses have lenses that correct for more than one distance.
-They include Bifocals, Trifocals, and Progressive addition Lenses (no line bifocals).
+As opposed to single vision glasses, multifocal eyeglasses have the type of lenses that correct vision for more than one distance.
+Multifocal glasses may include Bifocals, Trifocals, and Progressive addition Lenses (no line bifocals).

-Bifocal eyeglasses have a bifocal lens that has a top portion for distance vision and a bottom portion for reading vision; separated by a line.
-Sometimes this type of eyeglass is referred to as a “lined bifocal”.
+Bifocal eyeglasses have a bifocal lens type that has a top portion set for distance vision and a bottom portion set for reading vision; separated by a line.
+Sometimes this type of eyeglass is referred to as a “lined bifocal.”
 There are different variations of bifocal eyeglasses available, and sometimes, they are made with the top portion for computer distance and the bottom portion for reading.

-Progressive addition lenses are sometimes referred to as a “no line bifocal”.
+Progressive addition lenses are sometimes referred to as a “no line bifocal” glasses.
 Progressive eyeglasses have a graduated change in the lens from distance, to intermediate, to near without any lines in the lenses.

-Our Markham optometrists fit all of our children’s eyeglasses with a special lens material that passes safety standard testing.
-In addition to being impact resistant, this lens material is also thin, lightweight, offers UV protection and includes a high quality scratch resistant coating.
+Our Markham optometrists fit all types of eyeglass lenses for children with a special lens type that passes safety standard testing.
+In addition to being impact resistant, this eyeglass lens material is also thin, lightweight, offers UV protection, and includes a high quality scratch resistant coating.

-If you are unsure of the type of eyeglasses you need for yourself, your child or for another family member, our eye specialists can help.
+If you are unsure of the type of eyeglass lenses you need for yourself, your child, or for another family member, our eye specialists can help.

-To learn more about what eyeglass lens type would be best for your, book an appointment with our Markham Optometrists Dr. David Innamorato or Dr. Krista Innamorato.
+To learn more about what eyeglass lens type would be best for your, book an appointment with our Markham Optometrists Dr. David Innamorato, Dr. Krista Innamorato, or Dr. Mark Innamorato.